Boris Johnson: Is the party over?

 If Johnson has been lying to Parliament by claiming that the rules were followed when they were not, it is a violation of the Ministerial Code.
 In the past, this infringement has not only resulted in the removal of ministers from the front row, but even in the expulsion of Members of Parliament.

 The 1963 Profumo case is a clear example of this.
-When John Profumo, Secretary of State for War, lied to Parliament about his extramarital affair with Christine Keeler, he ended up having to leave Parliament.
+When John Profumo, Secretary of State for War, lied to Parliament regarding his extramarital affair with Christine Keeler, he ended up having to leave Parliament.
 The scandal ended up bringing down the government.

 Possible crime